Undergraduate Student Organizations

 This organization was formed to create a community of students interested in pursuing ideas in design beyond the classroom.
 Through this organization, the members will gain the resources needed to move into the professional design world.
 Members will participate in workshops, field trips, lectures, exhibitions, and other events to create a community of their own.

-The mission of BBA is to enhance the academic and business affiliated career opportunities for Black students at USF through professional exposure, professional development, and community involvement.
+The mission of the Black Business Association (BBA) is to enhance the academic and business affiliated career opportunities for Black students at USF through professional exposure, professional development, and community involvement.

 To provide support, encouragement, and mentorship to the black nursing students at the USF School of Nursing and Health Professions to help the students successfully achieve their nursing goals with a confident understanding of their incredible value to the school as well as the nursing profession.